Robust Spatial Confounding Adjustment via Basis Voting: Plurality Rule Mode Estimator

-We see from comparing Panels (a) and (b) that the map of temperature looks much smoother than that of precipitation.
-This is also confirmed by the basis coefficient plots in panels (c.1) and (c.2) showing that the support of precipitation has a much longer tail.
-Existing spatial deconfounding methods would thus do well when the precipitation is the exposure and the temperature is the unmeasured confounder but not the other way around.
+Comparing Panels (a) and (b), that the map of temperature looks much smoother than that of precipitation.
+This is confirmed by the basis coefficient plots in panels (c.1) and (c.2), which show that the support of precipitation has a longer tail.
+Existing spatial deconfounding methods would thus do well when precipitation is the exposure and temperature is the unmeasured confounder, but not the other way around.
 To assess whether the plurality rule holds in either direction, we plot the modes of $R_d$ as a function of $d$ both ways -- with precipitation as confounder and temperature as exposure in Panel (d), and vice versa in Panel (e).
-We see that in both plots, the modes decay to $0$ as $d$ increases, suggesting that the plurality rule is satisfied in either direction, and estimators based on the plurality rule can account for a wider range of scenarios of spatial confounding.
+We see that in both plots, the modes decay to $0$ and stabilize as $d$ increases, suggesting that the plurality rule is satisfied in either direction, and estimators based on the plurality rule can account for a wider range of scenarios of spatial confounding.